mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Fuzz testing is a technique for automatically uncovering bugs in software.
 It exposes a lot of bugs, especially security critical ones, but it's a pain to set up.

-It turns out that Nix is a great tool for eliminating the gruntwork from the fuzz testing, even for a beginner like me to both Nix and fuzz testing.
+I've found Nix to be an excellent tool for eliminating the gruntwork from the fuzz testing, even though I'm a beginner to both Nix and fuzz testing.

 ## A preview of the solution

-I'm going to show you the process I used to create the fuzzing workflow step by step, but here's the end result: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:
+I'm going to show you the process I used to create a fuzzing workflow with Nix, but here's the end result: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:

 ```bash
 nix run gitlab:mtlynch/fuzz-xpdf